FIFO jobs are a different kind of career path.

 FIFO jobs can be worth it for the right person.

 They can offer strong pay, structured time off, travel, career growth, and access to industries that need hands-on workers.
-They can also be demanding, isolating, and physically intense.

 The best FIFO jobs are clear about the work, the schedule, the pay, the housing, the travel, and the risks.